tegonal/minimalist/README.md

 Minimalist provides two entry points to create an `ArgsGenenerator`: `ordered` and `arb`.

-`ordered` can be used to define an ordered (not to be confused with sorted) list of finite values where the corresponding
-`OrderedArgsGenerator` generates a sequence which repeats them indefinitely.
+`ordered` can be used to define an ordered (not to be confused with sorted) list of finite (`OrderedArgsGenerator.size`) values where the corresponding `OrderedArgsGenerator` generates a sequence which repeats them indefinitely.
-For instance, if you use `ordered.of('a', 'b')` as provider, then it results in two runs where in the first run you will get `'a'` and in the second `'b'` or you will get `'b'` in the first run and `'a'` in the second.
+For instance, if you use `ordered.of('a', 'b')` as provider, then `OrderedArgsGenerator.size = 2` and correspondingly it results in two runs.
+You either will get `'a'` in the first run and in the second `'b'` or you will get `'b'` in the first run and `'a'` in the second.
 That is because the resulting sequence repeats indefinitely `'a', 'b', 'a', 'b', ... ` and it depends on a randomly chosen seed what offset is taken.